mrwilson/adr-viewer/doc/adr/0004-distinguish-superseded-records-with-colour.md

 ## Decision

-Records marked as 'Superceded' will distinguish themselves from 'Accepted'
+Records marked as 'Superseded' will distinguish themselves from 'Accepted'

 ## Consequences